 by Elizabeth Peters

-To read more about The Mummy Case, buy it or add it to your wishlist click here.
+To read more about The Curse of the Pharaohs, buy it from an independent bookstore or add it to your wishlist click here.